 SOAR stands for Security Orchestration, Automation, and Response.
+But what is SOAR?
 Gartner defines Security Orchestration, Automation, and Response (SOAR) as “technologies that enable organizations to collect inputs monitored by the security operations team SOAR tools allow an organization to define incident analysis and response procedures in a digital workflow format.”
 In other words, SOAR refers to a security technology that allows automated accumulation and flow of security threat data between disparate security technologies (such as SIEM, threat intelligence platform, firewall, incident response platform, etc.) deployed on different environments (cloud and on-premise) and facilitates automated responses to security threats.
 The objective of SOAR is to streamline security operations.

 Security automation is the automatic handling of tasks in cybersecurity systems without the need for human intervention.
-On the contrary, orchestration refers to employing numerous automation tasks across different platforms.
+On the contrary, security orchestration refers to employing numerous automation tasks across different platforms.
 Automation tasks are part of the overall orchestration process, which includes more complex schemes and tasks.
 In a nutshell, orchestration is nothing but the automated coordination and management of different systems, services, and middleware.
 Security orchestration utilizes several automated as well as semi-automated actions to implement a complex process, which can comprise multiple automated tasks or systems.
 It focuses on streamlining and optimizing repetitive processes and ensures the accurate execution of tasks.
 Whenever a process becomes monotonous and can be automated, orchestration is used to optimize the process and eradicate redundancies.

 Automation and orchestration can be best comprehended by distinguishing between a single function and a complete process.
 While automation just handles one task, orchestration uses a complex set of tasks as well as processes.
 Automation allows security teams to perform time-consuming tasks smoothly without any human intervention, enabling them to take a more proactive approach toward potential threats.
 The aim of orchestration is to optimize a process.